🎓 Samizo-AITL Portal

 The focus is on structural failure-and-decision patterns, not secrets.

-🎛 Applied Layer — Control & Intelligence
+🎛 Control & Supervisory Architecture

 ▶ Control Playground (Time Response Demo)